Dnapert/cccYoloTraining/README.md

 # Uploading the Data to the VM

-If you didn't use the main.py cli to generate your dataset, make sure to check some things before you proceed.
+If you didn't use the cli.py to generate your dataset, make sure to check some things before you proceed.

 Make sure that you have a data.yaml file in your data directory with the correct number of classes and the class names list, use the example_data.yaml as a template.
 The cli and dataset_builder class will create this file for you, but if you're doing it manually, make sure it's correct.